orthecreedence/git-debug-hook/README.md

 # Usage

-Simple put the file `pre-commit.debug-comments` into `.git/hooks/pre-commit`.
+Simply put the file `pre-commit.debug-comments` into `.git/hooks/pre-commit`.
 You can also host this repo somewhere else and symlink `.git/hooks/pre-commit` to `git-debug-hook/pre-commit.debug-comments`.